simsong/bulk_extractor/doc/announce_1.5.md

 Improved Carving Support
 ========================
-The following carving modes are specified in the default configuration:
+Bulk_extractor 1.5 The following carving modes are specified in the default configuration:

-   -S carve_net_memory=NO    Memory structures are not carved

 By default, Bulk_Extractor will not scan for in-memory TCP/IP structures.